DIVE VOLUNTOURISM in Bali with SEA COMMUNITIES

-Scuba divers, snorkelers, ocean lovers, casual tourists, and anyone else with time and resources to spare, let's bring voluntourism to Les Village.
+Scuba divers, snorkelers, ocean lovers, eco-tourists, casual tourists, and everyone else with time and resources to spare, let's bring voluntourism to Les Village.

-The fisherfolks of Les Village has turned away from the use of potassium cyanide to catch ornamental fish which devastated the coral reefs of the village and adopted their own environmentally friendly and sustainable way of catching aquarium fishes.
+The coral reefs of Les Village were devastated by widespread use of potassium cyanide in catching ornamental fish.
+The fisherfolks have since turned their back on this practice and adopted their own environmentally friendly and sustainable way of catching aquarium fishes.

-The fisherfolks of Les Village has became a model for and educator to other fishing village communities in Bali on both sustainable ornamental fishing and reef rebuilding.
+Les Village has become a model and educator of other fishing village communities in Bali on both sustainable ornamental fishing and reef rebuilding.

-From these successes, they launched a community based marine ecotourism program centered on reef rebuilding and sustainable ornamental fishing complimented by the natural charms of Les Village -- a torrential bath at the village's Yeh Mempeh waterfalls, traditional Hindu Balinese culture with its many temples, ceremonies, subak system (irrigation), traditional salt making, and more.
+Now its fisherfolks have launched a community based marine ecotourism program centered on reef rebuilding and sustainable ornamental fishing.
+The program is complimented by the natural charms of Les Village -- torrential bath at the village's Yeh Mempeh waterfalls, traditional Hindu Balinese culture with its many temples, ceremonies, subak system (irrigation), traditional salt making, and more.

-See what they have accomplished, learn by sharing and participating in their own experience.
+See what the village fisherfolks have accomplished.
+Learn by sharing and participating in their own experience.

 Come to Bali.
 Come to Les Village.

 The leaders of the fisherfolk organization with Sea Communities' Pak Gede Yudarta (2nd from left) and Elaine Kwee (4th from left) posing in 2012 with the table-type reef rebuilding structure before it was disassembled on land and re-assembled 10 meters under the sea to host coral transplants.